hoonbyun/CarND_Traffic_Sign_Classifier_P2/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+34799 but I added more duplicated data set for the labels having fewer samples
 * The size of the validation set is ?
+4410
 * The size of test set is ?
+12630
 * The shape of a traffic sign image is ?
+32, 32, 3
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset.